sanketrane/Bcell_fate_imm_resp/README.md

 Preprint available at: https://www.biorxiv.org/content/10.1101/2022.06.13.495961v4

 This repository contains
-1. Mathematical models of immune-reposne dynamics of B cells encoded in _stan_ languagae;
+1. Mathematical models of immune-reposne dynamics of B cells encoded in _Stan_ languagae;
-2. Original data from immunization experiments represented in excel format;
+2. Original data from immunization experiments represented in _Excel_ format;
-3. Scripts written in \textit{R} language to generating data suitable to incorporate in Bayesian fitting in \textit{stan} and to process the output from fitted models.
+3. Scripts written in _R_ language to generating data suitable to incorporate in Bayesian fitting in _Stan_ and to process the output from fitted models.

-Models are written in _stan_ version 2.18 and compiled and fitted using _CmdStan_ version 2.31.
+Models are written in _Stan_ version 2.18 and compiled and fitted using _CmdStan_ version 2.31.
 Rscripts are in _R_ version 4.1.2.
 The timcourses of observations are and any other accessory data are combined as a list of lists and passed to the Bayesian fitting procedure in  _CmdStan_ using a _.Rdump_ format.

 We also include sh files that excute _CmdStan_ code across the local cluster using MPI.
 Sh files for non-MPI single core exceution are also included in the folder.